w3c/wai-tutorials/source/index.html.erb.md

 These tutorials show you how to develop web content that is accessible to people with disabilities and that provides a better user experience for everyone.

-They provide resources for a variety of roles, including:
+The tutorials provide resources for a variety of roles, including:

 * **Web developers** will find guidance and boilerplate solutions for many common coding challenges.
 * **Web designers** will learn how to create web page components with built-in accessible and inclusive design practice.